komit-consulting/sale-workflow/sale_stock_expiry_date_on_qty_at_date_widget/README.rst

 To use this module, you need to:

-1. Create an Storable product with Tracking by Lots or S/N and check Expiration Date
+1. Create an product with Type **Goods** and Track Inventory by Lots or S/N and check Expiration Date
 2. Fill stock of this product with Lots and Expiration Dates
 3. Create a new Sale and select the product you've configured previously
 4. Check the Widget that shows info about the stock
 5. Check the next Expiration Date is correctly set
-6. Click on View Quants to see all Quants and its Expiration Dates
+6. Click on View Stock to see all Quants and its Expiration Dates

 |Qty at Date Widget with Expiry Date and Quant Button|

-.. |Qty at Date Widget with Expiry Date and Quant Button| image:: https://raw.githubusercontent.com/OCA/sale-workflow/16.0/sale_stock_expiry_date_on_qty_at_date_widget/static/description/exp_date_widget.png
+.. |Qty at Date Widget with Expiry Date and Quant Button| image:: https://raw.githubusercontent.com/OCA/sale-workflow/18.0/sale_stock_expiry_date_on_qty_at_date_widget/static/description/exp_date_widget.png

 Bug Tracker
 ===========